afshinamighi/Courses/FCSPy/week01/inf-fcspy01.md

 # Week 01

 We always hear about data, information and computers processing data.
 But what are those exactly?
 What are the main elements of a device to call it as a computer?
-How data represented in various format?
-What about data?
-Answering to these questions will help us take first steps in learning fundations of computer science.
+How can data be represented in various format?
+Answering to these questions will help us take first steps in learning fundations of Computer Science.

-## Learning Outcomes
+## Learning Outcomes:

 Practicing this lesson each student will be able to:

-1. Understand the basic terminology of data, information, digital vs analog information.
+1. Understand the basic terminology of data and information (digital vs analog).
 2. Understand the basic components of a computer and its basic operations.
 3. Understand what is software and different types of softwares.
 4. Understand and implement basic arithmetic operations in Python.